Preparing Dataset for PyTorch

 Then we remove the columns we don't need.

-And we select only the data with Title that exists in df Title column, because we only want user ratings for games after 2010.
-The final cleaned dataframe is called users.
+Title column, because we only want user ratings for games after 2010.
+The final cleaned dataframe is called users

 A snippet of the cleaned up dataset looks like: